 There is recognition that appropriate and proportionate development or modification of existing buildings within the defined Development Boundaries may be needed to ensure the long-term sustainability of the communities of the NA.
-Bierton is defined as a medium village in Table 2 of the VALP and VALP Policy D3 states that development proposals for non-allocated sites in medium villages will normally be restricted to small-scale areas of land within the built-up areas of settlements (infilling of small gaps in developed frontages, consolidating existing settlement characteristics without harming important settlement characteristics).
+VALP Policy D3 states that development proposals for non-allocated sites in medium villages will be restricted to small-scale areas of land within the built-up areas of settlements (infilling of small gaps in developed frontages, consolidating existing settlement characteristics without harming important settlement characteristics).
 In the survey, 86% of respondents did not believe that any further housing development was needed for the NA.
 Another question asked for preferences for the type of housing development sites, even if it was felt that no further development was needed.
 The least popular option (15%) was "sites with five or more houses".
-Most respondents preferred smaller sites (single house and 2-4 house sites were favoured by >54% of respondents).
-Based on the clearly expressed preferences of residents, Policy HO1 has been drafted to support proposals for infilling of small gaps in developed frontages, meeting other policies of the NP.
+Most respondents preferred smaller sites (single house sites favoured by 57%, 2 to 4 houses per site by 54%).
+Based on the clearly expressed preferences of residents, Policy HO1 has been drafted to support proposals for up to four dwellings per site, meeting other policies of the NP.